 Staff Picks

-This list contains a selection of hand-picked favorites recommended by OSDC Project Coordinator and resident Citizen Science expert, Patrick Campbell.
+This list contains a selection of hand-picked favorites recommended by former OSDC Project Coordinator and resident Citizen Science expert, Patrick Campbell.
 If you're just getting started with citizen science, this list will expose you to some of the most important and innovative experiments in citizen science!

 Check out our Citizen Science Featurettes workshop series to get a guided introduction to these projects and others in a low-stress, beginner-friendly environment.